The NHL season is underway, and there are plenty of opportunities to build up your futures portfolio as markets are open for all the major awards.

 — Buffalo Sabres (@BuffaloSabres) January 8, 2023

-Dahlin's scoring may slow down a touch, but he's at an age where a breakout season is plausible and his team looks more competent than expected.
+Dahlin's scoring may slow down a touch, but he's at an age where his breakout feels legitimate — and his team looks more competent than expected.
 Right now he's well above a point per game and he's got more durability and defensive spine than Karlsson.

 There's a reason the Sabres took him with the first overall pick in the 2018 draft, and his all-around game could result in a Norris win.